AryanParashar24/kgateway.dev/content/blog/securing-egress-traffic-with-kgateway-istio-ambien-mesh-and-kyverno-lfx-mentorship-blog.md

 # Kyverno Configuration Policy/ Configuration Governance

 Runtime enforcement alone is not enough in real enterprises.
 Platform or security teams usually require an approval workflow before new egress endpoints are allowed.
-The ClusterPolicy below models that review step: every ServiceEntry must carry the `security.corp/egress-approved: "true"` label, signalling that an administrator verified the destination and its data-sharing risk.
+The following ClusterPolicy models that review step: every ServiceEntry must carry the `security.corp/egress-approved: "true"` label, signaling that an administrator verified the destination and its data-sharing risk.

 In a corporate process this label might be set only after a Jira ticket is approved or a risk assessment is completed.
 Without it, developers cannot onboard shadow endpoints, and Kyverno blocks the object at admission time.